SarupaDebnath/SarupaDebnath/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on applying data science tools and techniques to optimize Plunger Lift systems and improve well management at Ambyint.
+- 🌱 I’m currently learning how to integrate data science methods with real-time well monitoring systems, and enhancing my understanding in data integration and data monitoring
+- ⚡ I love exploring new restaurants in Calgary, especially those with a great atmosphere and unique dishes!
 <!--
 **SarupaDebnath/SarupaDebnath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.